 • Employees who are students performing certain types of services

-However, the same laws that allow these coverage limits also require employers to meet non-discrimination standards and require employers to give employees notice of certain important plan changes, like whether or not they have the right to make elective deferrals.
+However, the same laws that allow these coverage limits also require employers to meet non-discrimination standards.
+They require employers to give employees notice of specific significant plan changes, like whether or not they have the right to make elective deferrals.

 An employer has the right to terminate a 403(b), but they’re required to distribute all accumulated benefits to employees and beneficiaries “as soon as administratively feasible.”

-IRAs come in a variety of options, but the two most common for individuals are Roth and traditional—with after-tax and pre-tax contributions, respectively.
+IRAs come in various options, but the two most common for individuals are Roth and traditional—with after-tax and pre-tax contributions, respectively.
 (In other words, you pay taxes on funds contributed to a Roth before they go into the account, whereas you pay taxes on funds contributed to a traditional IRA after you take the distribution.)